 The good weather is back in the Island of Gods and across most of Eastern Malaysia.
 Places like Perenthian Islands, Tioman and Redang will enjoy sunny dry months.
 Expect lovely beaches, quieter than in the summer months, and lots of diving.
 Avoid the Western part of the island (Penang, Pangkor, Langkawi) as the Monsoon is in full swing.
 In the middle of the country (KL, Malacca, Cameron Highlands) rain is infrequent too.
 Borneo is also a good idea.
 Think of orangutans and proboscis monkeys in the jungle or diving in Sipadan.
 If you ever wanted to climb Mount Kota Kinabalu this is also a good time.
 Bear in mind that Borneo is a wet area and that rain can occur even in the drier months.
 You could also simply escape to Gaya Island Resort, why not?

-If you are looking not to take a flight, Nikoi Island or even Bintan or Batam are an easy ride away, especially Batam, and feel like they are miles away from the buzz of the city.
+If you are looking not to take a flight, Nikoi Island or even Bintan or Batam with their many golf resorts are an easy ride away, especially Batam, and feel like they are miles away from the buzz of the city.
 Don’t’ expect to completely do away with the oil container ships which will still be visible in the background but expect much nicer beach, water and sand than in Singapore.

 For divers, this is the time to take a dive boat to Tioman.